cult-of-coders/meteor-tuts/source/chapters/1/users.md

 ```

 Next time you login, you'll login with your new password.

-Btw, the callbacks we used in `loginWithPassword`, `changePassword` and `logout` are optional, you can simply not use it.

 But wait, your new password is so complex, you already forgot it.